pine-vm/pine/explore/internal-analysis/2026-09-20-elm-app-compilation-runtime-profile-analysis.md

 - **Further optimizing let dependency planning first:** the cached `PrepareLetGroupAndSortNonFunctionDecls` path is only 0.28%.
 - **Focusing on `StringEncoding.ValueFromString`:** it is only 0.11% in this capture.
-- **Assuming GC is irrelevant:** no GC frame is visible, but this is not an allocation profile.
-  Allocation rate still needs a dedicated measurement.
+- **Treating `PollGCWorker` as a measured GC pause:** the frame is visible under resize/copy operations, but this is not an allocation or GC-events profile.
+Allocation volume, collection count, and pause duration still need dedicated measurement.

 ## Validation matrix